 To do HDR photograph you need to take several shots of the same scene at different exposures, each one from the same position.
 These are then merged into one photo using HDR software (see ePHOTOzine's technique section for articles on how to do this).
 To ensure the photos are in an identical position it's best to use a sturdy tripod which will keep everything aligned and steady.
-It's worth using a cable-release too to trigger the shutter when the camera is on the tripod, but with a static subject such as a church you can get away using the camera's delayed action feature.
+It's worth using a cable-release too to trigger the shutter when the camera is on the tripod, but with a static subject such as a church you can get away using the camera's self timer.

 A wide-angle lens is best for church interiors and ideally you want one that's really wide.
 With a lens like this you can usually shoot the interior from wall to wall if you stand back far enough.
 The camera you use can be a DSLR or compact so long as it has a manual exposure mode or at least exposure compensation to override the automatic settings.